DogepartyXDP/Documentation/Developers/API.md

 **create_send(source, destination, asset, quantity)**

-Send XCP or a user defined asset.
+Send XDP or a user defined asset.

 To send multiple assets/destinations simultaneously you can pass an array of parameters to the destination, asset and quantity parameters.
 If one of these parameters is an array then the other must be an array of equal length.
 Each entry corresponds to the same entry index on the other arrays.